Frequently Asked Questions

 Other than poor oral hygiene, there are several other factors that may increase the risk of developing periodontal disease:

-3. Many medications – Steroids, cancer therapy drugs, blood pressure meds, oral contraceptives.
-Some medications have side affects that reduce saliva, making the mouth dry and plaque easier to adhere to the teeth and gums.
+- Many medications – Steroids, cancer therapy drugs, blood pressure meds, oral contraceptives.
+Some medications have side effects that reduce saliva, making the mouth dry and plaque easier to adhere to the teeth and gums.

-4. Pregnancy, oral contraceptives, and puberty – Can cause changes in hormone levels, causing gum tissue to become more sensitive to bacteria toxins.
+- Pregnancy, oral contraceptives, and puberty – This can cause changes in hormone levels, causing gum tissue to become more sensitive to bacteria toxins.

-6. Genetics may play role – Some patients may be predisposed to a more aggressive type of periodontitis.
+- Genetics may play a role – Some patients may be predisposed to a more aggressive type of periodontitis.
 Patients with a family history of tooth loss should pay particular attention to their gums.

 Signs and Symptoms of Periodontal Disease

-6. Pus around the teeth and gums – Sign that there is an infection present.
+- Pus around the teeth and gums – This is a sign that there is an infection present.

 Good oral hygiene, a balanced diet, and regular dental visits can help reduce your risk of developing periodontal disease.